How to Do Faux Painting on Walls

 The faux painting technique demonstrated here involves the use of craft paper to manipulate the wet glaze.
 These finishes are a great alternative to wallpaper and a good choice for large wall spaces.

 Cut craft paper in sheets long enough to cover the whole wall from floor to ceiling.
-Crumple the paper into a ball and spread it out again, the tighter the ball the finer the finished pattern will be on the walls.
-If you want a lot of fine, small lines in the finish, ball the paper tightly, if you want a more open pattern, ball it lightly.
-Plan to do one wall at a time, so you won't have to stop in the middle, prepare all the paper you will need at once and set it aside before beginning with the glaze.
+Crumple the paper into a ball and spread it out again.
+The tighter the ball, the finer the finished pattern will be on the walls.
+If you want a lot of fine, small lines in the finish, ball the paper tightly.
+If you want a more open pattern, ball it lightly.
+Plan to do one wall at a time so you won't have to stop in the middle.
+Prepare all the paper you will need at once and set it aside before beginning with the glaze.

 Work on one, manageable section at a time and brush around the corners working out 3 or 4 feet onto the wall.
 Lightly fill a 3|8 nap roller and roll the wall space from ceiling to floor.
 Roll up and down several times to spread the glaze out leaving a thin, even coat.
 Along the leading edge, roll a border of extra thick glaze, about 6 inches wide.
 This will keep the edge wet and make it possible to blend the effect into the next wall section to continue the process.

 Pull Some Glaze Off with the Paper